 Thunder ⚡

-A private, invite-only real-time messaging platform built end-to-end — from database schema to deployed web app — using a production-grade full-stack TypeScript monorepo.
+A private, invite-only real-time messaging platform built end-to-end — from database schema to a deployed web app and a native Android client — on a production-grade full-stack TypeScript + Kotlin codebase.

 Thunder is invite-only.
 To get access, message me on Telegram with your email and I'll send you an invite code.